gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-render-to-texture.md

 Notice how `data` is `null`.
 We don't need to supply any data.
 We just need WebGL to allocate the texture.

-Next we create a framebufffer.
+Next we create a framebuffer.
 A framebuffer is just a collection of attachments.
 Attachments are either textures or renderbuffers.
 We've gone over textures before.
 Renderbuffers are very similar to textures but they support formats and options that textures don't support.
 Also, unlike a texture you can't directly use a renderbuffer as input to a shader.